mathewlowry/myhub-gpt/permanent versions/chatgpt integration plans 1.md

 **What will the LLM integration into MyHub.ai look like in the future?**

+(*This is a permanent version of this page.
+The latest version of this page can be found under Revision Notes, at the end.*)

 ## First AI features at a glance

 Right now I'm experimenting with integrating ChatGPT into each Hub as set out in [[pilot integration]].
 Assuming these experiments show promise, the first features to be developed are briefly explained from around ~1m40 of [this video](https://www.youtube.com/watch?v=PykfgbRwZiY):